angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/Leadership Principles.md

 - Tell me about your most significant professional achievement.
 - Tell me about a time when you had to make a bold and challenging decision.
 - Tell me about a time when your vision led to a great impact.
+- Tell me about yourself.
+When did you go above and beyond?
+(Also may be customer obsession)
+- A time when you set a vision when there wasn’t one.
+(Also ownership)
+- Tell me about a time when you saw a bigger opportunity than the initial goal.
+(Also invent and simplify)

 ## 9. Bias for Action